lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

     - validation
       - in the control
-        - besides the default value , the 2nd arg can be a validator
+        - besides the default value , the 2nd arg can be validators, the 3rd  _async_ validators
           - some `Validators` are provided
             - `'username': new FormControl(null, Validators.required),`
           - array if multiple